scottjr632/jf/jf-cli/README.md

 jf prune
 ```

+`jf commit` runs `git add -p` and then prompts to add untracked files before committing.

 When you pass a relative path that does not start with `./` or `../`, `jf`
 stores worktrees under `~/.jf/<repo>/worktrees/<name>`.
 Use `./path` or an
 absolute path to opt out.